oeg-upm/TINTOlib-Documentation/docs/source/supertml.rst

      - Valid values
    * - :py:data:`problem`
      - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - If True, normalizes input data using MinMaxScaler.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
      - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`pixels`
-     - The number of pixels used to create the image (one side), total pixels = pixels * pixels.
+     - The number of pixels used to create the image (one side).
+Total pixels = pixels * pixels.
      - 224
      - integer
    * - :py:data:`feature_importance`
-     - If False, SuperTML-EF (Equal Font) is used, where all features are displayed with equal font sizes.
-If True, SuperTML-VF (Variable Font) is used, where the font size of each feature is proportional to its importance.
+     - If False, SuperTML-EF (Equal Font) is used.
+If True, SuperTML-VF (Variable Font) is used, scaling font size by feature importance.
      - False
      - [True, False]
    * - :py:data:`font_size`
-     - The size of the font used to render text on the generated images.
+     - The base size of the font used to render text on the generated images.
      - 10
      - integer
    * - :py:data:`random_seed`
-     - Seed for reproducibility; the method uses random forest for feature importance.
+     - Seed for reproducibility.
      - 1
      - integer

 Code example:

->>> model = SuperTML(problem='regression')
+>>> model = SuperTML(problem='regression', feature_importance=True, pixels=224, font_size=12)

-All the parameters that aren't expecifically setted will have their default values.
+All the parameters that aren't specifically set will have their default values.

 Functions
 ---------